-Save thousands of dollars by getting dental implants done in Colombia
+Save thousands of dollars by getting dental implants in Colombia

-On average, the price of a dental implant in Colombia is roughly a third the cost of it back home.
+On average, the cost of a dental implant in Colombia is roughly a third the price of it back home.
 You can save 70%.

 |Titanium Implant, Abutment, with Porcelain Crown||$1,385|